eyalbd2/PADA/README.md

 ### 4. Training PADA

-Train PADA on the prompt-generation task and the downstream task (conditioned on the annotated-prompts).
-Then. evaluate PADA on examples from the target domain where it first generates a prompt and then condition on this generated prompt, it performs the downstream task.
+Train PADA both on the prompt-generation task and the downstream task (conditioned on the annotated-prompts).
+Then, evaluate PADA on data from the target domain, where for each example it first generates a prompt and then it performs the downstream task conditioned on its self generated prompt.

 ```
 CUDA_VISIBLE_DEVICES=${GPU_ID} python ./train.py \